keenthemes/metronic-tailwind-html-integration/README.md

 ## Version Compatibility

-The seed projects are compatible with the latest version of Metronic and are maintained to align with recent releases.
+The seed projects are compatible with the latest version of Metronic and are maintained to align with [Recent Releases](https://keenthemes.com/metronic/tailwind/docs/changelog).

 ## Frontend Framework Guides